 Worse still is we quickly realized Meredith had been abused.
 The minute anyone raised a voice to say, "Oh, no, honey!
 No!" when she squatted right in front of us to piddle, she'd flatten herself on the floor and cower in her own urine.

 We soon realized we had our work cut out for us in house training Meredith.
-And it occurred to me that if I was facing the challenge of potty training a 10 year-old dog, there are some of you who are surely confronting the same dilemma with a rescue, shelter or other homeless pup.
+It occurred to me that if I was facing the challenge of potty training a 10-year-old dog, there are some of you who are surely confronting the same dilemma with a rescue, shelter or other homeless pup.

 The following housebreaking principles can be applied to puppies and young dogs as well as adults.